LcgDL/An-inference-engine/README.md

 # An-inference-engine
-An inference engine for RDF
+An inference engine for RDF using python.

 Based on: